What are implants?

 The implant surgery can feel like a big procedure, but it’s often reported to be painless.
 That said, we know that pain is relative, and often, the thought or memory enhances fear and pain.
 Nervous patients can rest assured that some practices cater for phobic and anxious patients.
 Some might offer dental sedation like IV sedation or oral sedation, but make sure to widen your search, as not every practice in the UK is fortunate to offer this service.

 Types of implant treatment

 Although it may be possible to provide implant-supported teeth in a day, treatment involving implants usually takes longer than the other options and involves several stages.

-It may, therefore, be necessary to fill the gap with a temporary restoration such as a temporary denture or bridge while the implant is healing to the bone.
-Some minor oral surgery is also required, which inevitably leads to some swelling, bruising and discomfort for the few days after surgery; recovery, however, is usually very quick.
+It may, therefore, be necessary to fill the gap with a temporary restoration, such as a temporary denture or bridge, while the implant is healing to the bone.
+Some minor oral surgery is also required, which inevitably leads to some swelling, bruising and discomfort for a few days after surgery; recovery, however, is usually very quick.

 If there is insufficient bone to place an implant, we can usually bulk out the bone volume when we place the implant using the Guided bone regeneration technique.
 If a large amount of bone is missing, the missing bone may need to be generated with a block bone graft.
 This would delay implant placement by another 3-4 months.